 What’s Halloween without a serial killer thriller?
 The “Saw” franchise has held us over for the past decade, but now that it’s dead and buried, Tyler Perry has come to save the day.
 An adaptation of James Patterson’s bestselling series of crime novels, “Alex Cross” had the potential to surprise everyone, but it’s as flaccid and leaden as its dubstep-heavy trailer.

 People have been giving Tyler Perry a lot of flack for attempting a transition into leading-man action roles, but I’m all for it.
 Martin Lawrence pulled off this kind of balance a decade ago when “Big Momma’s House” and “Bad Boys 2” came out back-to-back, so why not Perry?
 Replacing Morgan Freeman in the titular role of super-observant detective Alex Cross, Perry is warm and genuine in the scenes with Cross’ family but fails to bring any life to the stale Law and Order grind that takes up most of the runtime.
-Where they could have used his hulking frame to intimidating effect, the filmmakers let him come off as puffy and feminine.

 Let’s talk about Matthew Fox: in his attempt at a career comeback, he plays a serial killer/assassin named “Picasso” who is basically the silliest hipster stereotype I can remember seeing in a Hollywood film.
 He’s ridiculously skinny, has formal art school training (as evidenced by the disturbing charcoal sketches he leaves at murder scenes), has tattoos so goofy they have to be ironic, and starts wearing a beret around the time he starts personally stalking Cross.
 With all the weight lost since his role as Jack on “Lost,” his jawline looks more than a little Michael Roth-like, and he manages to keep up an impressive death stare and awkward diction that recall a mid-midterms Adderall overdose.
 By the climactic chase, he’s clad in skinny jeans and carrying his rocket launcher around in a guitar case.
 Take a look in the mirror, Wesleyan!